apppresser/AppPresser/readme.txt

 == Changelog ==

+= 1.0.6 =
+* Enhancement: New filter `apppresser_theme_settings_file` that allows you to set the location of your theme's AppPresser settings registration (so your settings show when the theme is not active).
+Will fallback to looking for `appp-settings.php` file in the theme root.

 = 1.0.5 =
 * Enhancement/Bug Fix: Don't delete license keys and other options if a particular plugin is deactivated at the time of saving.
 * Enhancement/Bug Fix: AppPresser "App only theme" option now works with child themes.